 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 The (depreciation) / appreciation of the US\$ against RMB was approximately (3.9%) and 5.0% for the period from June 16, 2017 (date of inception) through December 31, 2017 and for the year ended December 31, 2018, respectively.
 The functional currency and the reporting currency of the Company are the US\$ and the RMB, respectively.
 All of the Group's revenues and costs are denominated in RMB, while a portion of cash and cash equivalents and amounts due to related parties are denominated in U.S. dollars.
-Any significant revaluation of RMB may materially and adversely affect the Group's cash flows, revenues, earnings and financial position in U.S. dollars.
+Any significant revaluation of RMB may materially and adversely affect the Group's loss and shareholders' deficits in U.S. dollars.